Kitesurfing spots in the north of Madagascar

-Covering an area of about 5 km² and protected by a coral reef, Sakalava bay is a spot with a reassuring oriented side-on wind that always bring you back to the beach.
+With an area of about 2.5 km² and protected by a coral reef, Sakalava Bay is a reassuring spot with a side-on wind that will always bring you back to the beach.

-Sakalava and Andovokonko is the perfect place to learn about kiteboarding but also to train in freestyle on a flat water and surf reef waves easily accessible.
+You will be able to progress and gain confidence in all serenity.
+Sakalava is a perfect place to learn kitesurfing, but also to practice freestyle on flat water and surf reef waves easily accessible.

-The emerald sea lagoon is more suitable for experienced riders because conditions to go to the water are more difficult than Sakalava(small beaches with rocks).
-But once on the lagoon, you find stingrays, turtles and the feeling of experiencing something unusual in one of the most beautiful place in Madagascar!
+The lagoon of the Emerald Sea is more adapted to experienced riders because the launching and riding conditions are quite technical.
+But once on the lagoon, it is a turquoise and translucent water which awaits you.
+Islands scattered everywhere, rays, turtles and the feeling of living something exceptional in one of the most beautiful places of Madagascar!